GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 GEOSX input files
 ------------------------------------

-GEOSX runs by reading user input information from one or multiple XML files.
+GEOSX runs by reading user input information from one or several XML files.
 For instance, if everything we need to run is contained in a file called ``my_input.xml``, GEOSX runs this file by executing:

 .. code-block:: console

-  /your/path/to/GEOSX -i my_input.xml
+  /your/path/to/GEOSX -i /your/path/to/my_input.xml

 The ``-i`` flag indicates the path to the XML input file.

 XML files store information in a tree-like structure using nested blocks of information called *elements*.
-In GEOSX, the root of the tree structure is an element called *Problem* (it defines the problem we wish to solve).
+In GEOSX, the root of this tree structure is an element called *Problem*.
+It defines the problem we wish to solve.
 All elements in an XML file have names (commonly called *tags*) and properties (commonly called *attributes*).
 A typical GEOSX input file contains the following XML tags: